pendalf/gulp-git-ftp/readme.md

 > Gulp plugin to upload files based on the hash of the last commit found on the ftp-server inside a .gulpfile.
 If the file is not found or is empty, the files from ls-files are uploaded.
 Based on [gulp-gitmodified](https://github.com/mikaelbr/gulp-gitmodified)

+## Before installing

+The uploads are going to be uploaded to the root.
+It depends on the ftp user you are using.

 ## Install

 ```bash
 $ npm install --save-dev gulp-git-ftp
 ```

 ## Usage